arnabJ/Android-ImageListPreference/README.rst

 Requirements
 ============
-Tested with APIv28, but will work from APIv24 onwards.
-For APIv16 - APIv23 use: https://github.com/Proficient-Apps/Android-ImageListPreference
+Tested with APIv28, but will work from APIv21 onwards.
+For older APIs use: https://github.com/Proficient-Apps/Android-ImageListPreference

 Installation
 ============